blambeau/rubygem.noe/README.md

-# Noe template for ruby projects
+# Noe template for ruby gems

 This project provides a [Noe](https://github.com/blambeau/noe) template for creating a ruby gem library.
 Generated project comes with rake tasks to support the lifecycle of